Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 Peanut oil has a very high burning point so it keeps breaks from overheating.

-Another smell many Montrealers often complain about come from other fellow riders in the summer months.
+Another smell many Montrealers often complain about comes from other fellow riders in the summer months.
 The Montreal métro is pretty shallow which combined with hot and humid summers and no air conditioning at the stations can be uncomfortably warm.

 By the way, the Montreal métro does not have a centralized heating system, so all the heat is generated by trains, people and buildings above ground.